 In case you haven’t noticed, there’s a mental dialog that goes on inside your head that never stops.
 If someone goes to the doctor and says, “I hear a voice in my head,” he or she will most likely be sent to the psychiatrist.
 But the fact is that most people hear a voice in their head all the time.
 Thoughts that go on and on and on.
 Think of the many times you’re trying to go to sleep, but the voice keeps talking.

 “The voice comments, speculates, judges, compares, complains, likes, dislikes, etc. The voice isn’t necessarily relevant to the situation you find yourself in at the time; it may be reviving the recent or distant past or rehearsing or imagining possible future situations,” Michael Singer.
-Here it often imagines things going wrong or negative outcomes which causes us to worry.
+It often imagines things going wrong or negative outcomes that cause us to worry.

 You see and judge the present through the eyes of the past and get a totally distorted view of it.
 It is not uncommon for the voice to be a person’s worst enemy.